sjaykumar7272/jaypu/README.md

 # jaypu
- this is my first repository
+ this is my first repository.
+  author -- jaypu.